This article was current at the time of publication.

 RCA avoids the “putting out fires” approach to quality issues and allows firms time and breathing space to implement and improve the cost-effectiveness of the audit process, says new joint guidance on RCA implementation from CPA Australia and Chartered Accountants Australia and New Zealand (CA ANZ).
-An external auditor’s guide to improving audit quality using root cause analysis, developed on behalf of the Australian Auditing and Accounting Public Policy Committee, is a comprehensive and detailed step-by-step approach of the RCA process.
+An external auditor's guide to improving audit quality using root cause analysis (see below), developed on behalf of the Australian Auditing and Accounting Public Policy Committee, is a comprehensive and detailed step-by-step approach of the RCA process.

 A case for remedial action

-A case study in the guidance shows how one small firm used RCA to discover it had an issue with the lack of engagement letters on file.
+A case study shows how one small firm used RCA to discover it had an issue with the lack of engagement letters on file.
 Rather than sending out a flurry of letters at audit time, it decided to take a more thoughtful approach by asking the question “why is agreeing to the terms of engagement a requirement in the standards, and how can this benefit us?”

 - It's not a choice to maintain audit quality, it's a requirement.